 "No, Jo.
 I… I mean it.
 What she said wasn't wrong.
 I'm not normal."

-At first Jo thinks she hears Cindy wrong.
-Or that she's misinterpreting what the girl is telling her.
+At first Jo thinks she hears Cindy wrong or that she's misinterpreting what the girl is telling her.
 The longer the silence lasts, the clearer things become.
 No words come to Jo's mind.
 She rubs her neck anxiously, looking up at the ceiling and internally cursing whoever is listening for putting her in a situation where her response could make or break an insecure girl.
 It isn't that Jo doesn't accept this part of Cindy.
-It's that she knows what the world is like and how nasty of a place it can be for minorities.
-She was part of the problem until today after all.
+It's that she knows what the world is like and how nasty of a place it can be for...people like Cindy.
+She was part of the problem until today, after all.